 The Windsor and Eton Express in 1818 reported that subscriptions towards the £10,000 (equivalent to around £860,000 in 2020) needed for the Reading Gas Light Company to erect buildings, purchase and lay-down of pipes, and establish a complete apparatus for lighting the whole of the town with gas was proceeding well.
 Subscribers purchased shares at £10 each with an anticipated return of 5% per annum.
 One share entitled one vote at Company meetings on a sliding scale a maximum of five votes regardless of how many shares were owned.

-By 1817 The Reading Mercury mentions that the Company had supplied a lamp ‘which throws a brilliant light on the Bear Inn and part of Seven Bridges’ and that many persons of respectability having expressed their wishes to have the Market Place of Reading and the street immediately adjacent lighted by gas’.
-By late 1818 there are sufficient funds to commence the gas works and The Reading Mercury reports that ‘seven gentlemen residing in the Borough of Reading, or its immediate vicinity, and are members of this Association and who are subscribers thereto to the amount of ten shares at the least, be appointed to act as Trustees in managing the funds of the Company.’
+The Reading Mercury in 1817 had mentioned that a gas lamp was in place ‘which throws a brilliant light on the Bear Inn and part of Seven Bridges’ and that many persons of respectability had expressed their wishes to have the Market Place of Reading and the street immediately adjacent lighted by gas’.
+By late 1818 there are sufficient funds to commence a local gas works and The Reading Mercury reports that ‘seven gentlemen residing in the Borough of Reading, or its immediate vicinity, and are members of this Association and who are subscribers thereto to the amount of ten shares at the least, be appointed to act as Trustees in managing the funds of the Company.’

 As can be seen from the comments above at this time gas was seen as a provider of lighting, and much less as the heating source we now consider it to be.
 From the late 1700s the Paving Commissioners had required that lighting be provided by each house hanging a light out front at night between Michaelmas (29th September) and Lady Day (25th March).
 By 1811, as a result of criticism, 218 wick-based lamps were introduced; a number which had grown to 235 by late 1817.
 The arrival of the Reading Gas Light Company changed street lighting in Reading forever and by 1819 the town’s main streets were provided with gas lighting to both illuminate and to increase safety.
 The Reading Mercury from 1819 reported that ‘Yesterday (November 5th) being the anniversary of Gun Powder Plot, the bells rang out as usual at the Parish Churches, and in the evening the gas lights, which have been some time preparing in this town, were lighted up for the very first time.
 Everything answered well, and conferred honour on all the parties concerned’.